hackathon-uva/hackathon/README.md

 Please note that transport is non-secure so do not store sensitive information there.
 Also assume all other participants can see your entries anyway :-)

 You can find assorted resources for working with the LRS at the <a href="http://tincanapi.com/page-developers/"> Tin Can API Developers page</a>.
-This includes client libraries for multiple programming languages.
+It includes client libraries for multiple programming languages.

 ## Open Onderwijs API